Last Updated on February 17, 2025 by Admin

 When any form of chemical contaminates food, it is known as chemical contamination.
 It can be difficult to control and cause poisoning and long-term health conditions.
 Common examples of chemical contaminants include cleaning products, pesticide/herbicide, naturally occurring toxins, heavy metals, antibiotics etc.

-Storing chemicals separately from food and labelling them is essential to prevent any occurrences of chemical contamination.
+Storing chemicals separately from food and labeling them is essential to prevent any occurrences of chemical contamination.
 Food businesses must follow all safety guidelines and train their employees who handle foods about ways to eliminate contamination possibilities.

 Cross-contamination